 3. What’s the Value of Sale?

 Cold calling isn’t necessarily a cheap option.
-Clearly, you can engage call centres that make high volumes of calls at low relative cost.
-You can go offshore and reduce cost per call.
-However, if the calling campaign is targeted at large organisations where you have sophisticated buyers, they won’t respond to low quality calls.
-Equally, the higher the value of sale, the more challenging and longer the sales process may be.
+Clearly, you can engage call centers that make high volumes of calls at low relative cost.
+You can go offshore and reduce the cost per call.
+However, if the calling campaign is targeted at large organizations where you have sophisticated buyers, they won’t respond to low-quality calls.
+Equally, the higher the value of sales, the more challenging and longer the sales process may be.
 Therefore, you need quality callers and possibly a large number of calls over a period of time.
-Thus, it may not end up being a low cost option.
-In that case, the value of sale is key.
-You need to assess whether the likely gestation period and time to market warrants the time and cost involved in senior level cold calling.
+Thus, it may not end up being a low-cost option.
+In that case, the value of the sale is key.
+You need to assess whether the likely gestation period and time to market warrants the time and cost involved in senior-level cold calling.
 If it does, then a carefully planned and executed cold calling campaign, possibly backed up by other marketing tools, could well be a good option.
 After all, you don’t want to blow the margin you gain from a new client on the cost of winning the business.

 4. Is the Campaign Integrated?

 It’s tough to reach senior decision-makers.
 Therefore, any method you can use to increase hit rates will support effective cold calling.
 That could be exhibiting at an event, where calls are made to follow up leads from the show, or direct mail or an email campaign where the first calls are to those that make inquiries, click through and open the email.
 Telemarketing has the capability to amplify the effect of other marketing and the more you can reach prospects wherever they go, the better the chance of telemarketing being an effective part of your lead generation.